Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 AndroidNotificationCenter.SendNotification(notification, "channel_id");
 ```
+You can check what other properties you can set at [AndroidNotification](../api/Unity.Notifications.Android.AndroidNotification.html).

 ### Set icons

 You can set a custom icon as small icon for each notification.
 If you don't specify any icons as small icon, the default application icon will be used instead.
 You can optionally set a large icon which also displays in the notification drawer.
 You can configure icons in the notification settings, please refer to [Notification Settings](Settings.html) for more info.

 Below is an example shows how to set the small and large icons with the icon ids you set in the notification settings.